Key Takeaways

 Ask for Specificity

 This is why asking for specific examples is not merely good communication practice — it is a neurological regulation strategy.
-Questions along the lines of “Can you give me a specific example?” narrow the scope of the perceived threat from a global indictment to a bounded, addressable issue.
-Research on threat processing in the brain has demonstrated that specificity reduces amygdala activation by providing the contextual information the hippocampus needs to accurately assess the situation (Phelps, 2004).
-The more precise the feedback becomes, the less the threat system dominates and the more the analytical system can operate.
+Questions like “Can you give me a specific example?” narrow the perceived threat from a global indictment down to a bounded, addressable issue.
+Specificity reduces amygdala activation by giving the hippocampus the contextual detail it needs to accurately size up the situation; the more precise the feedback becomes, the less the threat system dominates and the more the analytical system can operate.
+Asking the question is itself an act of calibrated assertiveness that strengthens communication — it signals engagement, not retreat.

 Listen as a Fact-Finding Mission